bengfarrell/rgf-blog/content/blog/2009-08-27-restaurant-review-magnolia-grill-ninth-street-durham.md

 ![](http://www.thegourmez.com/gourmez/photos/magnoliasalmon.jpg)

 I have no idea what the pickled items were on top-they weren't the sultanas because those were the raisins mixed with the other veggies.
-Whatever they were, The caper berries\* were delicious--I enjoyed eating something pickled that was neither too bitter nor too sweet.
+Whatever they were, The caper berries\* were delicious—I enjoyed eating something pickled that was neither too bitter nor too sweet.
 The arugula pesto drizzles didn't add much to the dish but the brown butter sauce, which managed to not taste all that buttery, was great.
 The salmon tasted good and the vegetables, often my favorite part of a meal, were delicious.
 With the tapenade mixed in, though, my taste buds were tired by the time I'd finished eating-too much flavor, if that can be a fault!

 To end, we shared a hazelnut tart with figs, vanilla brown butter and a white chocolate and fig cream.